scott-knight/code-challenges/README.md

 # code-challenges
-My solutions to code challenges from tests administered for job interviews.
+This repo contains directories with my coding solutions to challenges given to me in job interviews.
+Feel free to use the code for whatever you need, however, provide kudos or props when you can if you do.